Vyral/todd-martin-recruiting-blog/_posts/2021-01-14-we-have-exciting-news.md

 We look forward to serving our clients under this excellent new name and with fantastic new tools with the ability to help you even more. **We’re officially your Kentuckiana real estate resource\!**&nbsp;

 Feel free to reach out to us anytime via phone or email if you have questions or comments.
-Smash that like button, and let us know what you’d like to see from us in the future.
+Smash that "like" button, and let us know what you’d like to see from us in the future.
 We look forward to serving you.